-Benefit Description You pay Accidental injury (cont.) zou pu.j Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount. \$50 copay per occurrence for providers used outside of the 50 United States (No Deductible) Copay is waived if admitted to the hospital.
-Medical emergency Regular Plan benefits apply except for the copays listed on the right when you receive care because of a non-accidental medical emergency.
+Benefit Description You pay Accidental injury (cont.)
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No Deductible) \$50 copayment per occurrence for providers used outside of the 50 United States (No Deductible) (copayment is waived if admitted to the hospital) Medical emergency Regular Plan benefits apply except for the copayments listed on the right when you receive care because of a non-accidental medical emergency.
 See Section 5(a).
-PPO services in physician's office : \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) PPO services outside physician's office: \$100 copay per occurrence (copay is waived if admitted to the hospital).
-(No Deductible) Non-PPO in physician's office : 30% of the Plan allowance and any difference between our allowance and the billed amount (No Deductible) Non-PPO outside physician's office : \$100 copay per occurrence (copay is waived if admitted to the hospital) (No Deductible) Services in physician's office : \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) providers used outside the 50 United States Services outside physician's office: \$100 copay per occurrence for providers used outside the 50 United States.
-(No Deductible) If you receive outpatient care for your medical emergency in an urgent care center, we cover: PPO services in physician's office: \$50 copay (No Deductible) Non-Surgical physician services and supplies Surgery and related services PPO service outside physician's office: \$50 copay per occurrence (No Deductible) (copay is waived if admitted to the hospital) Non-PPO: 30% of Plan allowance and any difference between our allowance and the billed amount (No Deductible) \$50 copay per occurrence for providers used outside the 50 United States (No Deductible) Copay is waived if admitted to the hospital

-Benefit Description You pay Ambulance Professional ambulance service (including air ambulance when medically necessary) to or from the nearest hospital equipped to handle your condition.
+PPO services in physician's office: \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) PPO services outside physician's office: \$100 copayment per occurrence (copayment is waived if admitted to the hospital).
+(No Deductible) Non-PPO in physician's office : 30% of the Plan allowance and any difference between our allowance and the billed amount (No Deductible) Non-PPO outside physician's office : \$100 copayment per occurrence (copayment is waived if admitted to the hospital) (No Deductible) Services in physician's office: \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) for providers used outside the 50 United States Services outside physician's office: \$100 copayment per occurrence for providers used outside the 50 United States.
+(No Deductible) If you receive outpatient care for your medical emergency in an urgent care center, we cover: PPO: \$50 copayment per occurrence (No Deductible) (copayment is waived if admitted to the hospital) Non-Surgical physician services and supplies Surgery and related services Non-PPO: 30% of Plan allowance and any difference between our allowance and the billed amount (No Deductible) \$50 copayment per occurrence for providers used outside the 50 United States (No Deductible) (copayment is waived if admitted to the hospital) Ambulance Professional ambulance service (including air ambulance when medically necessary) to or from the nearest hospital equipped to handle your condition.
 10% of Plan allowance and any difference between our allowance and the billed amount.
-Transportation by professional ambulance, railroad or commercial airline on a regularly scheduled flight to the nearest hospital equipped to furnish special and unique treatment when medically appropriate.
 Note: All non-emergency transportation must be prior authorized or it is subject to the \$500 not prior authorized penalty.
 All non-emergency air ambulance transportation must be prior authorized through Sentinel at 877-542-8828 or is subject to the \$500 not prior authorized penalty.
 See Section 3 for more details.
-Not covered: • Ambulance transportation from hospital to home • Ambulance transport for you or your family's convenience All charges